 two masts one meter long with small flags on top, red and blue,

-This testimony has been submitted to the Chinese Authorities by these 6 Swiss Citizens without any feedback until today.
-However, they have been in touch with the Australian Authorities.
+This testimony was submitted by these 6 Swiss Citizens to the Chinese and Australian Authorities.

 On July 29, 2015, a flaperon was found on a beach of the French Island of La Réunion, in the Indian Ocean.
 It was quickly confirmed by the French Authorities (BEA) that the debris was part of the Malaysian B777.